I never thought I’d see the day where I’d be writing or even thinking about weddings and wedding attire ever again!

 Jumpsuits are truly my best friends, and make for a perfect in between if both suiting and dresses aren’t your preferred options.
 Flattering, comfortable and dance floor ready, there are so many gorgeous styles to choose from at great price points.
 I can’t say I’ve ever regretted wearing a jumpsuit.

 Accessories, although underrated, can often be the star of the show, and weddings offer us the perfect chance to let loose a little on this front while keeping the general ensemble more occasion-appropriate.
-They present us with an opportunity to add a burst of a colour if you usually prefer to stick to neutrals as I do, from chunky gold jewellery, to bejewelled sandals and bright bags.
+They present us with an opportunity to add a burst of a colour if you usually prefer to stick to neutrals as I do, from chunky gold Ear Piercing Jewellery, to bejewelled sandals and bright bags.
 I know this isn’t a very sartorially-accepted admission, but I’m not the biggest fan of heels, particularly in recent times.
 I so rarely find a pair that’s truly comfortable; they’re either too restricting, too high, or too painful.
 There’s really nothing better than finding a stylish, affordable and comfortable pair that’ll carry you throughout an entire day’s long event unscathed.
 Look into kitten or strappy midi heels instead of the usual sky-high options; the high street is teeming with them.

 Regardless of how wedding ceremonies continue to evolve over the next few years, I’m certain that the shift we’ve already seen will lead to greater flexibility with regards to what we even class as ‘bridal’.
 Thanks to ceremonies becoming more intimate, brides are hunting down versatile styles that won’t be relegated to the wardrobe as a piece of memorabilia, as well as simpler and more wearable silhouettes.
+Moissanite rings are ideal for bridal jewelry because of their beauty and durability, and they add elegance to any bridalwear style.